 After that I drilled pocket holes in the ends of all the rails with my pocket hole jig.

 Since 3/4″ plywood isn’t really 3/4 of an inch, I used some playing cards to shim the panels up and make them flush with inside face of the legs.
-Then I locked everything in place with some more pocket screws.
+Finally I locked everything in place with some more pocket screws.

 Next I used a shelf pin jig and drilled the holes on both sides for the adjustable shelf.

-The last piece needed to connect the sides was a back stretcher.
-I cut it to 42″ by 3″ for extra support and got it from the left over plywood since it won’t be seen.
+Finally to connect the sides of the DIY shoe bench I added a back stretcher.
+I cut it to 3″ for extra support.
+Also I got it from the left over plywood since it won’t be seen.

 Then I flipped the base over to attach the lower shelf.
 I used spring clamps to position the shelf trim 1″ from the bottom.
 I also referenced the distance from the bottom of the shelf at 1-3/4″ to the bottom of the legs to get the bottom shelf even.

-I attached the bottom shelf to the sides with 1-1/4″ pocket screws.
+After that I attached the bottom shelf to the sides with 1-1/4″ pocket screws.

-I added some detail around the side panels by cutting some 11/16″ cove molding to fit around the inside of the panels.
-I measured and cut miters on each piece on the miter saw.
+Next I added some detail around the side panels by cutting some 11/16″ cove molding to fit around the inside of the panels.
+Then I measured and cut miters on each piece on the miter saw.

-With the boards flat and smooth I took them to the tablesaw and ripped them each down to 5-½”.
+Next I took them to the tablesaw and ripped them each down to 5-½”.
 This will give me a 16-½” top for my DIY entryway shoe storage bench.

 It was finally time for the DIY shoe storage bench to come together!
 I positioned the top for a consistent reveal around the front and sides then secured it to the base with pocket screws through the oversized holes.

-I flipped the bench around and nailed the back on with a brad nailer.
+After that I flipped the bench around and nailed the back on with a brad nailer.

-I moved the bench into the front hallway and we loaded it up with shoes.
+Finally I moved the bench into the front hallway and we loaded it up with shoes.
 This is a way better solution than what we had before!